-- a) The Established Residential 3 (ER-3) Zone shall apply to lands primarily located along existing and planned high frequency transit routes, as well as lands that permitted townhouse uses under former planning documents.
-The ER-3 Zone may also be applied to lands that abut higher density residential and mixed-use areas.
-The ER-3 Zone shall permit townhouses and low-density residential uses containing up to three dwelling units, secondary suites and backyard suites accessory to three unit dwellings, and other accessory uses.
-The ER-3 Zone shall also permit existing dwellings at the time of this Plan coming into force to internally convert to a multi-unit dwelling containing a maximum of 6 dwelling units. - b) The Established Residential 2 (ER-2) Zone shall apply to areas that contain a strong mix of two-unit dwellings, and areas that traditionally permitted two-unit dwellings under former planning documents.
-The ER-2 Zone shall permit low-density residential uses containing up to two-unit dwellings and related accessory uses. - c) The Established Residential 1 (ER-1) Zone shall apply to areas that predominately contain single-unit dwellings that did not traditionally include other housing forms under former planning documents.
-The ER-1 Zone shall permit single-unit dwelling uses, internal conversions to existing dwellings and related accessory uses. - d) The Cluster Housing 2 (CH-2) Zone shall apply to existing mobile home parks.
-The CH-2 Zone shall permit mobile home park uses and the clustering of low-density residential buildings on the same property, consisting of dwelling containing up to four unit per building.
+a) The Established Residential 3 (ER-3) Zone shall apply broadly to lands that have not been zoned as ER-2, including some lands that were formerly zoned ER-1.
+The ER-3 Zone shall permit low-density residential uses, townhouses, low-rise multi-unit buildings up to 8 units depending on a lot size, backyard suites, and other accessory uses.
+The ER-3 Zone shall also permit existing dwellings at the time of this Plan coming into force to internally convert to a multi-unit dwelling, and shall also allow rear additions to existing buildings to support more units.
+(RC-May23/24;E-June13/24)

-e) The Cluster Housing 1 (CH-1) Zone shall apply to limited areas to provide opportunities to cluster a variety of low-density residential buildings on a single property in areas where the development of new public streets is not practical or needed to support pedestrian connectivity.
+- b) The Established Residential 2 (ER-2) Zone shall apply to areas that have been identified as a Proposed Heritage Conservation District Study Area on Map 20, and registered heritage properties in the Established Residential Designation.
+The ER-2 Zone shall permit singleunit and two-unit dwellings, backyard suites, and other accessory uses.
+The ER-2 Zone shall also permit existing dwellings at the time of this Plan coming into force to internally convert to a three-unit, four-unit, or multi-unit dwelling, and shall also allow rear additions to existing buildings to support more units.
+(RC-May23/24;E-June13/24) - c) The Established Residential 1 (ER-1) Zone shall not apply to any of the lands in the Regional Centre due to the increased growth in population and recognized housing shortage in the Municipality.
+The ER-1 Zone shall permit single-unit dwelling uses, internal conversions to existing dwellings and related accessory uses.
+(RC-May23/24;E-June13/24) - d) The Cluster Housing 2 (CH-2) Zone shall apply to existing mobile home parks.
+The CH-2 Zone shall permit mobile home park uses and the clustering of low-density residential buildings on the same property, consisting of dwelling containing up to six units(RC-May23/24;E-June13/24) per building. - e) The Cluster Housing 1 (CH-1) Zone shall apply to limited areas to provide opportunities to cluster a variety of low-density residential buildings on a single property in areas where the development of new public streets is not practical or needed to support pedestrian connectivity.
 The CH-1 Zone shall permit a maximum of 24 dwelling units on a lot, consisting of dwellings containing up to four units per building.